 - Create an events page to advertise your Communities Talk activity.
 Use it to publicize speakers and inform the public about amenities.

 - Use Facebook's own built-in scheduler to schedule posts ahead of time.

 - Use its built-in Insights feature to explore analytics information for your posts.

 Twitter is best used to share news and announcements, share links to articles or blog posts, “report” during events, or participate in trending conversations.
 The text content of a tweet can contain up to 280 characters, including emojis and links.
 Users can also share videos, photos, and other graphics.

 - Post messages that are timely and relevant—the half-life of a tweet is about 18 minutes.

 - Find a relevant hashtag that has gained some traction and be part of the larger conversation as well as gain some new followers.
-Examples include #UnderageDrinking and #CommunitiesTalk.
+Examples include #UnderageDrinking, #SubstanceMisuse, and #CommunitiesTalk.

 - Follow relevant substance misuse prevention accounts, such as: @SAMHSAgov, @PTTCNetwork, and @redribbonweek.

-- If someone says something you like or agree with, like the post and retweet it to engage users and increase your following.
+- Like posts that you agree with and retweet them to engage users and increase your following.

-- The best Twitter profiles don't just share links; they begin conversations, interact with users, and have a personal tone behind the account.
+- Remember that the best Twitter profiles begin conversations, interact with users, and have a personal tone.

 - Download the Instagram app to a phone or tablet and take behind-the-scenes pictures, promo pictures, or day-of pictures.